Spanish–Moro conflict: Chinese threat to the Spanish and 1663 Chinese rebellion

 "Another event of importance during the seventeenth century resulted from the overthrow of the Ming Dynasty in China by the Manchus.
 During the change of power and consequent disorders there, a Chinese adventurer, Koxinga, raised a pirate army in south China and drove the Dutch out of Formosa.
 He then sent an ambassador to Manila demanding the surrender of the Islands to him.
 The colony was weak and unprepared for defense, and consequently terrified.
 There were twenty-five thousand Chinese living in Pari-an, north of the Pasig River, in Manila.
 Fearful lest these Chinese cooperate in the designs of Koxinga, they were all ordered to leave the Islands.
 Unable to do so at once, and fearful of massacre, they arose in rebellion and assaulted the city of Manila.
 The result was a terrible massacre, which cost the lives of twenty-two thousand of the Chinese; the remaining three thousand built frail boats and fled to Formosa.
 The death of Koxinga occurred before his expedition reached the Philippines."

 Koxinga's threat to Spain effectively destroyed the Spanish plan to colonize and conquer Molo territory in Mindanao.
 It was only in 1718 when they came back to the fort which they evacuated.
 Mindanao was all Moro after the Spanish left.
-The Sulu Sultanate was also saved due to Koxinga, the Span ish had left La Caldera Fort.
+The Sulu Sultanate was also saved due to Koxinga, the Spanish had left La Caldera Fort.

-In 1662 a Chinese rebellion embarrassed the Spaniards, and at this time several datos from the Jolo and Tawi-Tawi islands sacked and burned a great many towns in the Visayas.
-Following these iuroads, Bobadilla, governor of Zamboanga, was ordered to evacuate that station, which was done in January, 1663.
+In 1662 a Chinese rebellion embarrassed the Spaniards, and at this time several datus from the Jolo and Tawi-Tawi islands sacked and burned a great many towns in the Visayas.
+Following these inroads, Bobadilla, governor of Zamboanga, was ordered to evacuate that station, which was done in January, 1663.